A guide to Unix job scheduling

-In this guide, we’ll explore 3 different unix job scheduling methods: at Command, systemd, and cron utility.
+In this guide, we’ll explore three different Unix job scheduling methods: at command, systemd and cron utility.

 The at command is a Unix/Linux system utility that allows users to schedule jobs or commands to run at a scheduled time in the future and provides a simple command-line interface for job scheduling and can be used for one-time or recurring jobs.